Blog

 Compliance: A Critical Step to Implementing Affordable Housing in New Jersey

-Compliance: A Critical Step to Implementing Affordable Housing in New Jersey March 28th, 2023 By Laura Smith-Denker Following the New Jersey Supreme Court’s decision in Mount Laurel IV, every town that has filed a declaratory judgment since 2015 is ultimately seeking a final order that finds them in compliance and grants repose, meaning that their town has a realistic plan for fulfilling theiraffordable housing obligations and is no longer subject to Third Round litigation.
+Compliance: A Critical Step to Implementing Affordable Housing in New Jersey March 28th, 2023 By Laura Smith-Denker Following the New Jersey Supreme Court’s decision in Mount Laurel IV, every town that has filed a declaratory judgment since 2015 is ultimately seeking a final order that finds them in compliance and grants repose, meaning that their town has a realistic plan for fulfilling their affordable housing obligations and is no longer subject to Third Round litigation.
 The municipality must prove through a compliance package that they will implement the mechanisms to provide their fair share of the regions need of affordable housing.
-Compliance is a critical element
+Compliance is a critical element of the

 Read More »